 Back to the ground, prepare for another round

-Benjamin Piraprez..
-What have you bolted in the 90's?
-You Dr. Frankenstein..
-Two rainy days later me and Hans left our jobs in the afternoon.
-We had to go back to process what had happened.
-Aha.. four pieces.
-The introduction roof; the continuation into a second steep part where it's incredibly hard not to cut loose the feet; the short straight up bouldery part; and eventually the far away ending roof part.
+At least we discerned four pieces.
+We vaguely got the picture: I) The introduction roof; II) the continuation into a second steep part where it's incredibly hard not to cut loose the feet; III) the short straight up bouldery part; IV) and eventually the far away ending roof part.
 You better bring your longest rope when you want to link all parts.

 Each time a voyage